httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Its canonicalized value is the serialization of the signature parameters for this signature, including the covered content list with all associated parameters.
 The following metadata properties are defined:

-{: vspace="0"}
-Covered Content:
-: An ordered list of content identifiers for headers {{http-header}} and specialty content {{specialty-content}} that indicates the metadata and message content that is covered by the signature.
-This list MUST NOT include the `@signature-params` specialty content identifier itself.

-Algorithm:
-: An HTTP Signature Algorithm defined in the HTTP Signature Algorithms Registry defined in this document, represented as a string.
-It describes the signing and verification algorithms for the signature.

-Key Material:
-: The key material required to create or verify the signature.

-Creation Time:
-: A timestamp representing the point in time that the signature was generated, represented as an integer.
-Sub-second precision is not supported.
-A signature's Creation Time MAY be undefined, indicating that it is unknown.

-Expiration Time:
-: A timestamp representing the point in time at which the signature expires, represented as an integer.
-An expired signature always fails verification.
-A signature's Expiration Time MAY be undefined, indicating that the signature does not expire.

 The signature parameters are serialized using the rules in {{!RFC8941}} section 4 as follows:

 1. Let the output be an empty string.
 2. Serialize the content identifiers of the covered content as an ordered `inner-list` according to {{!RFC8941}} section 4.1.1.1 and append this to the output.
 3. Append the signature metadata as parameters according to {{!RFC8941}} section 4.1.1.2 in the any order, skipping fields that are not available:
-   * `alg`: Algorithm as an `sf-string` value.
+   * `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as an `sf-string` value.
-   * `keyid`: Identifier for the key material as an `sf-string` value.
+   * `keyid`: The identifier for the key material as an `sf-string` value.
-   * `created`: Creation time as an `sf-integer` timestamp value.
+   * `created`: Creation time as an `sf-integer` UNIX timestamp value.
-   * `expires`: Expiration time as an `sf-integer` timestamp value.
+   * `expires`: Expiration time as an `sf-integer` UNIX timestamp value.
+4. The output contains the signature parameters value.

 Note that the `inner-list` serialization is used for the covered content instead of the `sf-list` serialization in order to facilitate this value's additional inclusion in the `Signature-Input` header's dictionary, as discussed in {{signature-input-header}}.

 This example shows a canonicalized value for the parameters of a given signature: